coop-code/lets-do-it-app/README.md

 ### Let's Do It APP

 1. Clone this repository
-2. Open a command prompt, navigate to the folder that cointains the cloned repository and run `npm install` to install all the dependencies.
+2. Open a command prompt, navigate to the folder that contains the cloned repository and run `npm install` to install all the dependencies.
 3. Run `npm start` to the start the application.

 ###  Let's Do It API